-Given the significant increase in driver usage for higher handicap golfers since 1996, the driving distance data was recalculated for only shots hit with a driver.
+Given the significant increase in driver usage for higher handicap golfers since 1996, the driving distance data were recalculated for only shots hit with a driver.
 These data are presented in Figure 14.
-It can be seen that while there have been fluctuations in the average driving distance between 1996 and 2016, the average distance in 2016 is 9 yards longer than in 1996 (compared to a 13 yard difference when considering all clubs used).
-The largest overall distance increase from 1996 to 2015 has been observed for the highest handicap golfers (14 yards) with the increase observed for both the <6 and 6-12 categories being 12 yards and the 13-20 handicap category averaging 10 yards longer in 2016 than in 1996.
+It can be seen that while there have been fluctuations in the average driving distance between 1996 and 2017, the average distance in 2017 is 4 yards longer than in 1996 (compared to an 8 yard difference when considering all clubs used).
+The largest overall distance increase from 1996 to 2017 has been observed for the highest handicap golfers (22 yards) with the changes observed for both the <6 and 6-12 categories being less than 1 yard and the 13-20 handicap category averaging 8 yards longer in 2017 than in 1996.